 A Country Landscape

 This large landscape garden in the Essex countryside was designed for a London client, where an expansively converted village barn was invigorated with distinctive focal points, symmetrical Box hedges and architectural planters.
-Textural outdoor zones soften a collection of satellite buildings, improve fluidity, and sustain vital wildlife, where we sought to create an extended analogy of our clients' affinity with natural and contemporary landscapes, amid tranquil country fields.
+Textural outdoor zones soften a collection of satellite buildings, improve fluidity, and sustain vital wildlife, where we sought to create an extended analogy of our clients' affinity with natural and contemporary landscaping, amid tranquil country fields.

 Design & Words: Amir Schlezinger